jaspergeer/jumcc/README.md

 ## um-C
 I haven't written a grammar yet but here is a general overview of the language:

 There are 2 primitive types: `char` and `int`.
-Both are unsigned and stored in memory as 32-bit values but chars are truncated to between 0 and 255 when accessed.
+Both are unsigned and stored in memory as 32-bit values but `char`s are truncated to between 0 and 255 when accessed.
 These can be declared like so:
 ```
 int a;
 int b = 1 + 2;